artemstepanenko/CrossNavigation/README.md

 ### Storyboard

 If you use a storyboard, you can easily create a segue between two CNViewController-s.
-When you drop a connection on a destination view controller, you'll see a popup with a list of available segues. bottom (CNBottomSegue), left (CNLeftSegue), right (CNRightSegue), and top (CNLeftSegue) come from CrossNavigation library, but all others are available too.
+When you drop a connection on a destination view controller, you'll see a popup with a list of available segues. bottom (`CNBottomSegue`), left (`CNLeftSegue`), right (`CNRightSegue`), and top (`CNLeftSegue`) come from CrossNavigation library, but all others are available too.
 You won't get a crash if you made a common modal transition from CNViewController.
-But you will, if you made one of those four transitions (bottom, left, right, or top) between view controllers which are not actually objects of CNViewController class (or of it's subclasses), it's required for both controllers.
+But you will, if you made one of those four transitions (bottom, left, right, or top) between view controllers which are not actually objects of `CNViewController`, `CNNavigationController`, or `CNTabBarController` class (or of it's subclasses), it's required for both controllers.

 ![](https://github.com/artemstepanenko/CrossNavigation/blob/master/README%20Graphics/demo_segue_connecting.png)